Two New Positive Covid-19 Cases Confirmed in James & Hudson Bay

 To our community members:

-We can confirm that there are two new COVID-19 cases in our region.
+We can confirm there are two new COVID-19 cases in our region.

-WAHA has received authorization from the leadership of Attawapiskat First Nation to state that these new cases are in Attawapiskat, Ontario.
+WAHA has received authorization from the leadership of Attawapiskat First Nation and Kashechewan First Nation to state that these new cases are in their respective communities.

 WAHA is working with Porcupine Health Unit and the local health services to ensure that the individuals are isolated, and that the contact tracing investigation is ongoing.

 The new regional case count is twenty-six, twenty-three in Attawapiskat and three in Kashechewan.
 The UK variant is known to be present in the communities.

 In general, for COVID-19, a close contact is anyone who was within 2 metres or 6 feet of an infected person for at least 15 minutes during the time of infectivity.
 An infected person can spread COVID-19 starting 48 hours (or 2 days) before the person had any symptoms or tested positive for COVID-19.
 Passing a person in the hallway or in a store is generally not considered close contact and has an extremely low risk of spreading the virus.
 Public Health will contact you if you are considered a close contact.